Financial Contrast: PureCycle Technologies (PCT) vs. Its Competitors

 |$1.38 billion

-43.9% of PureCycle Technologies shares are owned by institutional investors.
-Comparatively, 73.3% of shares of all “Plastics materials & resins” companies are owned by institutional investors.
-11.1% of PureCycle Technologies shares are owned by company insiders.
-Comparatively, 2.9% of shares of all “Plastics materials & resins” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+43.9% of PureCycle Technologies shares are held by institutional investors.
+Comparatively, 73.3% of shares of all “Plastics materials & resins” companies are held by institutional investors.
+11.1% of PureCycle Technologies shares are held by insiders.
+Comparatively, 2.9% of shares of all “Plastics materials & resins” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Profitability